bmuschko/cka-crash-course/exercises/02-install-cluster/instructions.md

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.

-## Initializing the Control Plane on Control Plane Node
+## Initializing the Control Plane Node

 1. Shell into control plane node using the command `vagrant ssh kube-control-plane`.
 2. Initializing the control plane using the `kubeadm init` command.
 Provide `172.18.0.0/16` as the IP addresses for the Pod network.
 Use `192.168.56.10` for the IP address the API Server will advertise it's listening on.